haisenzhao/libhgp/README.md

 You should install [CGAL](https://github.com/CGAL/cgal) before compiling this project.
 For Windows, recommend using vcpkg to install CGAL.
 Our project also depends on [glm](https://github.com/g-truc/glm.git) and [Clipper](http://www.angusj.com/delphi/clipper.php), but you don't need to install them explicitly.

-# Call PPGL
+# Call libhgp

-If you already have a VS project, please start from "[Copy PPGL](Copy-PPGL)".
+If you already have a VS project, please start from "[Copy libhgp](Copy-libhgp)".
 Otherwise, follow these steps to create a new project.

 ## Prepare a project